 Does that make your hair stand on end?
-I cringe inside when I see students start their writing like this.
+I cringe inside when I see upper elementary and middle school students start their writing like this.

 From Restart by Gordon Korman: